GiGurra/franklin/README.md

 ### Update some data

-Per document completely replace the previous content.
+Per document updates completely replace the previous content.
 They are also atomic - per mongodb design (as is the franklin in-memory implementation).

 ```scala